corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

     createdSecretPath: "<path-to-corda-created-secrets>"
 ```

-* `<vault-URL>` is the full URL including port at which the vault instance is reachable, not including any path.
+* `<vault-URL>` is the full URL including port at which the Vault instance is reachable, not including any path.
-* `<vault-token>` must allow sufficient permissions to read from vault at the Corda configured paths and write to the `<path-to-corda-created-secrets>`, where Corda writes secrets it creates.
+* `<vault-token>` must allow sufficient permissions to read from Vault at the Corda configured paths and write to the `<path-to-corda-created-secrets>`, where Corda writes secrets it creates.

-The passwords for the {{< tooltip >}}RBAC{{< /tooltip >}} and CRYPTO schemas and VNODES database must be available in vault before Corda is deployed.
+The passwords for the `RBAC` and `CRYPTO` schemas and `VNODES` database must be available in Vault before Corda is deployed.
 These must be available in the Vault `dbsecrets` path, under the keys `rbac`, `crypto`, and `vnodes` respectively.
 {{< note >}}
 These keys are not tied to the schema names.
 If the schema names change, the key names remain `rbac`, `crypto`, and `vnodes`.
 {{< /note >}}
-Additionally, a passphrase and salt for the Corda wrapping keys must be added to the vault `cryptosecrets` path under the keys `passphrase` and `salt` respectively.
+Additionally, a passphrase and salt for the Corda [wrapping keys]({{< relref "../../../key-concepts/cluster-admin/tech-stack/_index.md#key-management" >}}) must be added to the vault `cryptosecrets` path under the keys `passphrase` and `salt` respectively.

 ### Bootstrapping